Is The Williams Companies Inc. (WMB) a Keeper?

-The Williams Companies Inc. (NYSE:WMB) went down by -1.24% from its latest closing price compared to the recent 1-year high of $37.97.
-The company’s stock price has collected 0.24% of gains in the last five trading sessions.
+The Williams Companies Inc. (NYSE:WMB) went up by 0.11% from its latest closing price compared to the recent 1-year high of $37.97.
+The company’s stock price has collected 3.13% of gains in the last five trading sessions.
 MarketWatch.com reported on 11/08/22 that For EVs, solar tax breaks and climate change, here are the midterm elections that matter

 Is It Worth Investing in The Williams Companies Inc. (NYSE :WMB) Right Now?